Pages, Blocks, Columns, and Elements are the foundation of every Foleon publication.

-In this article, we’ll talk about what these different components are and how they relate.
+In this article, we describe what these different components are and how they complement each other.

 In this article

-Pages hold all of your content, which include blocks, columns, and elements.
-In terms of hierarchy, pages contain blocks, which contain columns, which contain elements.
+In terms of hierarchy, pages contain blocks, blocks contain columns, and columns contain elements.

 Read more about blocks in our article: Working with blocks.